-Discover New Brunswick’s art, history and nature in more than a dozen fully accessible galleries.
+Discover New Brunswick’s history and nature.
 Explore on your own or talk to our welcoming interpreters.
 Learn the stories of our shared heritage.

 New Brunswick Museum Policies & Visitor Tips